KnowledgeForwardSolutions/DbC.Net/Documentation/DigitsOnly.md

 String EnsuresDigitsOnly(this String value, [String? messageTemplate = null], [IExceptionFactory? exceptionFactory = null], [String? valueExpression = null])
 ```

-The default message template for DigitsOnly is "{RequirementType} {RequirementName} failed: {ValueExpression} may only contain alphanumeric characters".
+The default message template for DigitsOnly is "{RequirementType} {RequirementName} failed: {ValueExpression} may only contain numeric characters".
 The default exception factory for RequiresDigitsOnly is StandardExceptionFactories.ArgumentExceptionFactory
 and StandardExceptionFactories.PostconditionFailedExceptionFactory for
 EnsuresDigitsOnly.